nikhilpark/birthday/README.md

 # birthday
-A simple python script that uses web scraping techniques to find out birthday and calculates of any famous person (any person on Wikipedia = famous person)
+A simple python script that uses web scraping techniques to find out birthday and calculating age of any famous person (any person on Wikipedia = famous person)

 This script reqires bs4 and request libraries
 To install bs4 and requests, use the following command